YecanLee/Concept_Editing_Stable_Diffusion/README.md

-# LinearAttentionTransformer_R
+# Concept Editing Stable Diffusion

-This repository focus on linear attention transformer models and its application
+This repo is still underdeveloped, a concept editing model based on cross-attention-mechanism will be updated soon.